 Nazi concentration camps were methodical, well-regimented factories for killing people hundreds at a time, on a conveyor belt, on schedule, denuded of all possessions and dignity.
 They were not obliterated by ‘strategic’ bombing, innocents caught in collateral damage.
 They were murdered by Nazi instruction typed on a memorandum.

 They had a euphemism for everything in the camps to blank off the horrendous tasks they undertook.
 Burning bodies newly gassed, the guards in Saul shout the command, “Burn the pieces”.
+This is a film about man-made hell and an individual’s attempts to survive in it.

+The film was garlanded with prizes at the 2015 Cannes Film Festival.
+Hungary’s Grand Prix win was directed by László Nemes’, a Palme d’Or winner.
 Last years jury consisted of the Coen brothers, and fellow directors Guillermo del Toro and Xavier Dolan, and actors Sophie Marceau, Sienna Miller and Jake Gyllenhaal.
 We here celebrate their mature taste in adult stories.

 A rock solid masterpiece